dustin/gopro/README.md

 don't intend to finish and want to get rid of in-progress stuff, the `cleanup` command will delete all of these in-progress things.

+### config

+The `config` command lets you view and update configuration parameters.
+It's got three modes of execution.

+To list all configuration parameters and their values:

+    gopro config

+To display the value of the configuration parameter `bucket`:

+    gopro config bucket

+To set the value of the configuration `parameter` to `some.bucket.name`:

+    gopro config bucket some.bucket.name

 ### wait

 The `wait` command just waits for in-progress uploads and (GoPro-side)